BOPIM: Bayesian Optimization for influence maximization on temporal networks: Uncertainty quantification

-The proposed method also provides a measure of uncertainty for the optimal seed sets.
-Uncertainty quantification (UQ) is useful for a richer understanding of the outputted solution and can answer questions such as: Are there many seed sets which yield near optimal spread?
-Can the selection of seed nodes be viewed on a spectrum as opposed to binary inclusion/exclusion?
-We take a first step towards answering these questions with the proposed method.

-Recall that we use GP regression to model the objective function.
-In (\ref{eq:surr}), $\beta_i$ corresponds to the inclusion ($x_{i}=1$) or exclusion ($x_i=0$) of node $i$ in the seed set, and we obtain the complete posterior distribution for each coefficient.
-For the acquisition function step of $\mathsf{BOPIM}$, we only use the median of this posterior distribution to rank nodes by influence.
-We can leverage the entire distribution, however, to obtain a richer understanding of a node's importance.

-To do this, we save the final posterior distribution of $\bbeta$ in $\mathsf{BOPIM}$ for the Reality network with $k=5$, $T=10$, $\lambda=0.05$ and the DL prior (15,000 MCMC samples, 5,000 burn-in).
-The results for the HS and R2D2 priors are in the Supplemental Materials.
+We can leverage the posterior distribution of $\bbeta$ to quantify the uncertainty of a node's importance.
+To do this, we save the final posterior distribution of $\bbeta$ in $\mathsf{BOPIM}$ for the Reality network with $k=5$, $T=10$, $\lambda=0.05$ (6,000 MCMC samples, 1,000 burn-in) and Hamming kernel.
 In Figure \ref{fig:alpha_box}, we report the box-plot for the posterior distribution of $\beta_i$ for each node $i\in\{1,\dots,n\}$.
 The largest posterior distributions correspond with the ideal nodes for the seed set.
-From the figure, nodes 1, 7 and 27 have noticeably larger values of the posterior distribution than that of the other nodes.
-Thus, while the the $k$ nodes with largest posterior median are chosen for the seed set, it is clear that nodes 1, 7 and 27 are noticeably more influential than the other two nodes included in the seed set (12 and 54).
+From the figure, nodes 1, 2, and 3 have noticeably larger values of the posterior distribution than those of the other nodes.
+Thus, while $k=5$ nodes are chosen for the seed set, it may be that nodes 1, 2, and 3 are more influential than the other node included in the seed set.

-In Figure \ref{fig:alpha_prop}, we plot the proportion of MCMC samples for which the coefficient estimate is in the top $k$ of all nodes.
-This plot shows the proportion of MCMC iterations for which a node would be included in the seed set.
-For example, node 1's coefficient estimate was in the top $k$ of all nodes in 100\% of the MCMC samples, thus making it the most influential node.
-While nodes 1, 7, 12 and 27 have noticeably larger proportions than all other nodes, the fifth largest (54) has a comparable proportion to nodes 8 and 58.
-Thus, it is likely that there are several choices for the fifth node in the seed set that would lead to similar influence spreads.